Informational Site NetworkInformational Site Network

 and not worth considering, unless with them you can have a fair share

-of comfort, contentment, and happiness among the great body of the
+tentment, and happiness among the great body of the

 people.
 Palaces, baronial castles, great halls, stately mansions, do